 As you can see from above, there are many dynamics to each tax bill.
 Any single factor, but usually a combination of factors, will influence the amount of your bill.
 Although an average tax bill can be statistically produced, very few bills would actually reflect the statistical average.

-Although a community’s tax rate or rates are often a measure of comparison by one city to another, your actual tax bill consists of not one, but two parts – the tax rate and the property’s value assessment.
-The better comparison would be to compare a similar home, in a like neighborhood and the bottom line of an actual tax bill.
+Although a community’s tax rate or rates are often a measure of comparison of one city to another, your actual tax bill consists of not one, but two parts – the tax rate and the property’s value assessment.
+The better comparison would be to compare a similar home in a like neighborhood and the bottom line of an actual tax bill.

-Remember, the city’s budget and what part of those funds come from property taxation determine the amount property owners are asked to contribute in the form of their tax bills.
+Remember, the City’s budget and the size of the portion of those funds that come from property taxation determine the amount property owners are asked to contribute in the form of their tax bills.
 The property assessment and tax rate are the mathematical way in which that sum is realized.

 The City maintains a computerized mass appraisal system and periodically reviews, through various processes, all its taxable property.
 The resulting citywide adjustments made to the property database assure taxpayers the most equitable distribution of the tax burden Greenfield tax assessors can provide.
 Internet access to this information offers Greenfield’s citizens a clear look at the statistical component of their property assessment and a way to track any discrepancies that might warrant correction now and into the future.